Delaware Brain and Spinal Injury Lawyers Fight for Compensation for You

 Contact a team of brain and spinal cord injury attorneys who will represent your best interests

 If you have sustained a brain and spinal cord injury in an accident caused by another’s negligence in Delaware, our skilled personal injury attorneys at Silverman McDonald & Friedman fight to protect your legal rights and seek a settlement award on your behalf.
 Please call to schedule your initial consultation to discuss your case call us at 302-888-2900 or complete our quick contact form.
-Our offices are located in Wilmington, New Castle and Seaford for your convenience.
+Our Delaware offices are located in Wilmington, Newark, and Seaford for your convenience.